Breast Milk Leakage (BML)

 Will I Struggle with Breastmilk Leakage Until I Stop Breastfeeding?

 90% of mothers who experience breast leakage continue to leak until about eight weeks postpartum.
 The other 10% will experience BML for up to six months postpartum.

 What if I've stopped breastfeeding, and I'm still leaking?

 Some mothers have breast milk leakage for up to three years after they stop breastfeeding, but this is not common.

 Breast Milk Banks

-By donating breast milk, you are helping other children obtain an excellent immune start in life.
+By donating breast milk, you are helping other children obtain an excellent immune start.
 Human milk banks take donations of breast milk from cautiously screened donors.
 If you have an excess of breast milk, it's a fantastic gift you can give other babies.